KIVA (AM)

-KIVA (1600 kHz) is a 10,000 watt commercial AM radio station licensed to Albuquerque, New Mexico airing the Premiere Networks talk lineup and also various local programming.
-The station also airs CBS News Radio at the top of every hour and provides local traffic updates from their news department.
-It is owned by the Rock of Talk, LLC.
-Studios and offices are located at 2309 Renard Place Southeast, near the Albuquerque International Sunport.
+KIVA (1600 kHz) is a 10,000 watt commercial radio station licensed to Albuquerque, New Mexico, owned by the Rock of Talk, LLC.
+The station airs the Premiere Networks talk lineup, and also various local programming.
+Its studios and offices are located on Renard Place Southeast, near the Albuquerque International Sunport.

-KIVA broadcasts with 10,000 watts by day covering all of Albuquerque city proper and surrounding metro, with a potential listenership of approximately 1.1 million.
-To protect other stations on 1600 AM at night, it reduces power to 175 watts.
-The transmitter tower is on Arno Street, near Interstate 25, about a mile from the studios.
+KIVA broadcasts with 10,000 watts by day, to protect other stations on 1600 AM at night, it reduces power to 175 watts.
+The station's transmitter is located on Arno Street, near Interstate 25.

 Programming

 On weekdays, KIVA carries mostly nationally syndicated conservative talk shows.
 They include Glenn Beck, Bill O'Reilly, Sean Hannity, Jesse Kelly, Buck Sexton and Coast to Coast AM with George Noory.
 In January 2025, KIVA also added Michael DelGiorno to its morning broadcast schedule.
 He airs during the early morning hours from 4-7am MT, weekdays.
-KIVA also features a fan favorite local afternoon talk show, The Rock of Talk™️ with Eddy Aragon from 4:00 to 6:45 pm weekdays.
-Aragon was the 2021 republican candidate for Albuquerque mayor and was named the Albuquerque Journal’s “radio personality of the year” from 2017 to 2020.
-Aragon often says you’re “in the KIVA” referencing the station’s call letters meaning of kiva, a Native American dwelling used for political meetings.
+KIVA also features a fan favorite local afternoon talk show, The Rock of Talk with Eddy Aragon from 4:00 to 6:45 pm weekdays.
+Aragon was the 2021 republican candidate for Albuquerque mayor and was named the Albuquerque Journal's "radio personality of the year" from 2017 to 2020.
+Aragon often says you're "in the KIVA" referencing the station's call letters meaning of kiva, a Native American dwelling used for political meetings.

 Weekend hosts include Bill Handel and "Ground Zero with Clyde Lewis."
 Saturdays are dedicated to business talk with local broadcasts from 10:00 am to 5:00 pm.
+Syndicated Pink Floyd program Floydian Slip airs Saturdays at 7 pm.
 On Sundays, Christian talk and teaching programs including Hometown Heroes and The Lutheran Hour as well as Free Talk Live air Sunday evenings.

-Hourly news updates are provided by CBS News Radio.